Autumn-one/a-calc-old/README.md

 ## About the space

-By default, spaces in expressions are not required unless you are using the space or space-all mode.
-Introductions to these two modes are specifically mentioned in the high performance section.
-However, I recommend that you always include space in expressions, which looks clearer and more beautiful.
+By default, spaces in expressions are not required, unless you use the space or space-all mode or the calc_lite function, which are introduced in later chapters.
+However, I recommend that you always include spaces in expressions, which look clearer and nicer.

 ## Fill in variables and calculate (important)